Mobile impurity coupled to correlated lattice bosons: Attractive impurity in a superfluid bath: real-space self-trapping

 \paragraph*{Quasiparticle properties along an interaction-driven trajectory.} We start with the interaction-driven path in the superfluid bath and track how the impurity quasiparticle evolves as the attractive impurity-bath coupling is increased at fixed $U_{\mathrm{b}}/t=13.3$.
-Figure~\ref{fig:SF_att_quasi} shows the polaron energy $E_{\mathbf{p}}/t$, the effective-mass ratio $m^{*}/m_0$, and the residue $Z$ as functions of $U_{\mathrm{ib}}/t<0$.
-For weak attraction $|U_{\mathrm{ib}}|/t<10.0$ the impurity forms a moderately dressed light polaron: the energy is only linearly shifted, the mass remains close to the bare value ($m^{*}/m_0\approx1$–$1.2$), and the residue is high, $Z\approx1.0$–$0.6$.
-As $|U_{\mathrm{ib}}|/t$ is increased, the energy drops almost linearly, the effective mass grows steadily to $m^{*}/m_0\gtrsim1.5$, and the residue is reduced to $Z\sim0.2$, indicating progressively stronger dressing.
-Upon entering the strong-attraction regime $|U_{\mathrm{ib}}|/t>13.3$, the mass shows a sharp upturn while the residue is strongly suppressed, signaling the onset of an interaction-driven self-trapped cluster with very limited coherent mobility.
-This quasiparticle evolution is fully consistent with the winding-number collapse and the real-space contraction of the dressing cloud discussed in Figure~\ref{fig:att_SF_realspace} to~\ref{fig:attSF_winding}, and together they establish a continuous crossover from a mobile light polaron at weak attractive impurity-bath coupling $|U_{\mathrm{ib}}|/t$ to a heavy, nearly localized bound cluster at strong attraction in a still globally superfluid bath.
+Figure~\ref{fig:SF_att_quasi} shows the polaron energy $E_{\mathbf{p}}/t$, the effective-mass ratio $m^{*}/m_0$, and the residue $Z_0$ as functions of $U_{\mathrm{ib}}/t<0$.
+For weak attraction $|U_{\mathrm{ib}}|/t<10.0$ the impurity forms a moderately dressed light polaron: the energy is only linearly shifted, the mass remains close to the bare value ($m^{*}/m_0\approx1$–$1.2$), and the residue is high, $Z_0\approx1.0$–$0.6$.
+As $|U_{\mathrm{ib}}|/t$ is increased, the energy drops almost linearly, the effective mass grows steadily to $m^{*}/m_0\gtrsim1.5$, and the residue is reduced to $Z_0\sim0.2$, indicating progressively stronger dressing.
+Upon entering the strong-attraction regime $|U_{\mathrm{ib}}|/t>13.3$, the mass shows a sharp upturn while the residue is strongly suppressed, signaling the heavy polaron formation with very limited coherent mobility.
+This quasiparticle evolution is fully consistent with the winding-number collapse and the real-space contraction of the dressing cloud discussed in Figure~\ref{fig:att_SF_realspace} to~\ref{fig:attSF_winding}, and together they establish a continuous crossover from a mobile light polaron at weak attractive impurity-bath coupling $|U_{\mathrm{ib}}|/t$ to a heavy polaron, finally a nearly self-trapped bound cluster at strong attraction in a still globally superfluid bath.

 \paragraph*{Attractive-branch dressing in a compressible superfluid bath.} Figure~\ref{fig:att_SF_realspace} summarizes the real-space characteristics of the impurity dressing in the attractive branch, obtained at fixed bath interaction $U_{\mathrm{b}}/t=13.3$, well inside the superfluid regime.
 At weak coupling ($|U_{\mathrm{ib}}|/t\lesssim 13.3$), $\Delta N(R)$ exhibits a broad, small-amplitude hump, indicating a light Bose polaron characterized by an extended dressing cloud and finite impurity winding.
 As the attraction strengthens ($13.3\lesssim|U_{\mathrm{ib}}|/t\lesssim20.0$), the peak amplitude $\Delta N_{\max}(R)$ grows, signaling a compression of the dressing cloud and the emergence of a heavy-polaron regime with reduced coherent mobility and nearly zero windings.